kschuler/guide/README.md

 ## Tools

-This section provides documentation about the hardware and software that I use to run my experiments (and how to set up a computer or server to run my experiments).
+This section documents the hardware and software that I use to run my experiments, and how I set up computers and servers to run them.
 I also provide a list of the tools that I like best for performing common tasks in the lab.

 <!-- and a list of some of the most useful commands for Anaconda, git, R, and bash.
 (MAYBE FUTURE) -->